Earl Norem: Career

+Norem also provided art for several scary stories featured in Scholastic's Thrills & Chills magazine for young readers, which ran from 1994 to 1996.

 Covers and trading cards

 In addition to his work for Marvel, Norem painted illustrations and covers for the Worlds of Power, Wizards Warriors & You book series, Mars Attacks comics and trading cards, and Charlton Comics' The Six Million Dollar Man.
 The U.S. release of the Wizards Warriors & You series illustrated by Norem included covers in color.

 In 2013, he had contributed paintings to the company's "Mars Attacks: Invasion" card set.
 At the time of his death, he was working on a trading card assignment for Topps' Mars Attacks franchise, presumably the "Mars Attacks" Occupation" set being produced in 2015.

 Other work

 Norem also painted movie posters for Conforte Graphics; package designs and artwork for Mego Toys, Mattel, and Hasbro; murals for the Military Museum of Southern New England, in Danbury, Connecticut; and two New York Yankees program covers.

 Personal life

 Norem favored painting in acrylics.
-Suffering from arthritis, he had retired as of 2005, only painting for his own amusement and for his grandchildren.
+Suffering from arthritis, he had retired as of 2005, painting only for his own amusement and for his grandchildren.
 He said in a 2005 interview, "All the contacts that I had in the commercial art field are either retired or dead, and the younger art buyers don't want anything to do with an 81-year-old artist."

-According to posts on Facebook accounts attributed to Norem family-members, the artist died in Danbury, Connecticut on June 19, 2015, shortly after undergoing surgery.
+According to posts on Facebook accounts attributed to Norem family members, the artist died in Danbury, Connecticut on June 19, 2015, shortly after undergoing surgery.
 His family announced the news on Norem's Facebook fan page.